- Education, Training & Outreach

 - Dementia in the News

 Steven M. Greenberg, MD, PhD

-Title: Director, Hemorrhagic Stroke Research Program, Massachusetts General Hospital & Professor of Neurology, Harvard Medical School
+Title: Director, Hemorrhagic Stroke Research Program, Massachusetts General Hospital & John J. Conway Chair of Neurology, Harvard Medical School

 Telephone: (617) 726-1728

 Steven M. Greenberg MD, PhD, is the director of the Hemorrhagic Stroke Research Program at the Massachusetts General Hospital and John J. Conway Chair of Neurology at the Harvard Medical School.
 Initiated in 1994, the Hemorrhagic Stroke Research Program has become internationally recognized as a leading authority on the causes, diagnosis, and treatment of cerebral amyloid angiopathy.
 Dr. Greenberg has authored over 82 research articles and over 35 chapters, reviews, and editorials, served as Principal Investigator on multiple national research grants and in leadership positions at national and international conferences on hemorrhagic stroke and vascular cognitive impairment.